ccarrero-sf/cortex_agents_summit/README.md

 ![image](img/10_2_carvers.png)

-As we have processed images, the description extracted can also be used to answer questions when using Cortex Agents.
-Here one example:
+Since we have processed images, the extracted descriptions can also be used by Cortex Agents to answer questions.
+Here's one example:

 - **Is there any brand in the frame of the downhill bike?**

 ![image](img/10_2_santa_cruz.png)

-Fell free to explore the PDF docs and IMAGES files and ask your own questions
+Fell free to explore the PDF documents and IMAGES files and ask your own questions

 ### Unstructured data questions

-These are analytical questions where answer would be in Snowflake Tables.
-Examples:
+These are analytical questions where the answers can be found in Snowflake Tables.
+Some examples:

 - How much are we selling for the carvers per year for the North region?

-Notice that for this query, the 3 tables are used.
+Notice that for this query, all 3 tables are used.
 Also Cortex Search integration in the semantic model understand that the article name is "Carver Skis":

 ![image](img/11_carver_query.png)